mazenalamir/MPC_tuner/README.md

 ## The guiding principles

+The idea is to choose the implementation parameters such that some admissibility conditions are satisfied over **a set $\mathcal A$ of cerifying scenarios** that is randomly sampled.
+The cardinalty of the set is chosen based on the probabilistic certification rules.
+The admissibility conditions are described in the following section.

+### The admissibility condition
 The NMPC implementation parameters are chosen such that the following requirements are satisfied:

 - The contraction of the cost function at the end of a predefined period of closed-loop simulation